hadeen261/Hangman-Game-C/README.md

-# Hangman-Game-C
-A console-based Hangman game implemented in C as a first-year university programming project, demonstrating fundamental concepts such as control structures, functions, arrays, and structured program design.
+# Hangman Game (C Programming)

+This repository is created for a first-year university project.
+The project will be developed using the C programming language.

+Project development will be updated gradually as the course progresses.

+## Group Members
+- 2611684042   Md Ahasanul Hadeen
+- 2611364042   Siam Alam Simanto
+- 2611736642	 Sayeeb Safwan
+- 2612135042	 Muntashir Mahmud